+Our Medical Advisory Services (MAS) team is the foundation of our Safe at Work System, providing evidence-based guidance to develop and implement time-relevant COVID-19 strategies.
 The following primer, compiled by the MAS team, was designed to educate and empower employees and their families by addressing their most common vaccine-related questions.
-The information in this primer reflects the evidence as of May 12th, 2021.
+The information in this primer reflects the evidence as of July 15th, 2021.
 Please note that the COVID-19 situation and related vaccination guidance is constantly developing.
-Refer to your municipal, provincial and federal updates for the most up-to-date information.
+Refer to your municipal, rovincial and federal updates for the most up-to-date information.

 Here, Medcan’s chief medical officer, Dr. Peter Nord, provides vaccine guidance, addresses concerns about the AstraZeneca vaccine, and discusses how we arrived here and what to expect in the coming weeks.

 All vaccines approved by Health Canada are proven to prevent severe illness from COVID-19, resulting in fewer ICU admissions and deaths.

 Preventing COVID-19 hospitalizations and deaths will help end this pandemic and vaccination is a massive step forward in this direction.
 By getting vaccinated, you protect yourself and help your community by reducing the severity of COVID-19 infection.